 - Simple febrile seizures occur most commonly in children aged 6 months to 5 years.

-- Generally healthy child.
+- A generally healthy child.
 Children with simple febrile seizures are neurologically and developmentally healthy before and after the seizure.

 - Occurrence of less than 15 minutes.
 Febrile seizure activity does not continue for more than 15 minutes, although a postictal period of sleepiness or confusion can extend beyond the 15-minute maximum.